KsAmJ/json2bv/README.md

 # json2bv

 A JSON To built_value CLI Classes Generator
+It generates the models from a `.json` file and a serializer file to use you need to install the `built_value` package to your app from https://pub.dev/packages/built_value

-To use add the `json2bv` to your PATH or copy the file on the `lib` directory of your flutter app along with the `.json` file you want to model
+To use add the `json2bv` to your PATH or copy the file on the `lib` directory of your flutter/dart app along with the `.json` file you want to model/serialize

 The command generate the models from the `.json` file and inside a models folder